AyushBhatnagar2301/2025_election_simple_data_scrapping_using_Octparser/README.md

+Tool Used:
+Octoparse 8 , generally used to scrap web data of any type of commercial and non comercial websites.
+Hence their is a simple example of doing the same on election commission of india.

 Key Insights:

 1. Understanding Voter Turnout: How many people voted in different areas and what might have influenced voter participation?